samuel-vitorino/lm.rs-webui/README.md

 Simple frontend WebUI for the [lm.rs](https://github.com/samuel-vitorino/lm.rs) project, with markdown support and syntax highlighting.
 Talk to Google's Gemma 2 on the browser, on-device!

-Make sure you compiled and are running the [lm.rs](https://github.com/samuel-vitorino/lm.rs) api binary first.
+Make sure you compiled and are running the [lm.rs](https://github.com/samuel-vitorino/lm.rs) backend binary first.

 If you don't want to build the frontend locally go to the published [github page](https://samuel-vitorino.github.io/lm.rs-webui/) and connect to your lm.rs backend (defaults to localhost).